ND Australia Open Seminar Series

 Check back here for more details on dates and times as they are announced.

 Pharmaceutical-Assisted Psychotherapy for Social Anxiety in Autistic Youth

 Young autistic adults experience high rates of mental ill-health, with social anxiety a particularly common issue.
 Social anxiety can interfere with daily living and may lead to substantial distress.
 While antidepressants and cognitive behavioural treatments are effective for some, many young autistic people with do not respond to standard treatments, and can experience negative effects.

 There is a clear need for new types of support.
 A small body of research suggests that a new type of treatment – which uses psychoactive medications to enhance psychotherapy – may safely and effectively reduce social anxiety in autistic people.
-We are conducting a multi-site placebo-controlled study to test the effects of this approach – using the psychoactive medication 3,4-methylenedioxymethamphetamine (MDMA) combined with psychotherapy – to treat social anxiety in young autistic adults.
+We are conducting a multi-site placebo-controlled study to test the effects of this approach – using psychoactive medication combined with psychotherapy – to treat social anxiety in young autistic adults.